tejasranade/AngularJS-Starter/README.md

 AngularJS-Starter
 =================

-This application provides a foundation to get started with building 1.x AngularJS apps with the Kinvey AngularJS Library.
+This application provides a foundation to get started with building AngularJS apps with the Kinvey AngularJS Library.

-_Note: This starter app uses the [Kinvey AngularJS Beta Library](http://devcenter.kinvey.com/angular-v3.0)_
+_Note: This starter app uses the [Kinvey AngularJS v3 Library](http://devcenter.kinvey.com/angular)._

 ## Setup